Ministry of Homeland Security (Malawi)

 The Ministry of Homeland Security (Unduna wa vya chitetezo, Unduna wa za Chitetezo), is a government agency of Malawi.

-The Ministry of Homeland Security is the statewide law enforcement agency and oversees the Malawi Police, the Malawi Prison Service and the Malawi National Fire and Rescue Services, Malawi Border Police, National Headquarters for the Protection of Children on the Internet, National Authority for Community Safety and the Authority for Witness Protection.
+The Ministry of Homeland Security is the statewide law enforcement agency and oversees the Malawi Police, Malawi Prison Service, Malawi National Fire and Rescue Services, Malawi Border Police, National Headquarters for the Protection of Children on the Internet, National Authority for Community Safety and the Authority for Witness Protection.

 The current Minister of Homeland Security is Ken Zikhale Ng'oma.